solar array image

 The Sine Wave Solar Power Inverter produces a high quality AC voltage waveform with low total harmonic distortion (THD) similar to what you get from your local electricity or utility company.
 They are used when there is a need for clean sine wave outputs to operate sensitive devices such as electronic equipment, printers, copiers, and stereos, etc.

-Pure or true sine wave power inverters are required as standard by most electrical utility companies as part of a grid connected PV solar system.
-Sine wave inverters have a much higher cost than the previous types for the same wattage due mainly to their better internal electronic circuits.
+As a result, true sine wave inverters have a much higher cost than the previous types for the same wattage due mainly to their better internal electronic circuits.
 Their output voltage can be controlled either in square wave mode or in pulse width modulated (PWM) mode.

 In PWM pure sine wave circuits, the output voltage and frequency are controlled by varying the duty cycle of the high frequency pulses.
 Chopped voltage then passes through an output LC low pass filter network to produce a clean sinusoidal output.